AMDmi3/opening_hours.js/README.md

 ### Large scale ###
 To see how this library performance in the real OpenStreetMap world you can run ```make real_test``` or ```node real_test.js``` (data needs to be exported first) to try to process every value which uses the opening_hours syntax from [taginfo][] with this library.

-Currently (October 2013) this library can parse 95 % of all opening_hours values in OSM.
+Currently (March 2014) this library can parse 97 % (245639/253588) of all opening_hours values in OSM.
 If identical values appear multiple times then each value counts.

 ### Small scale ###
 Python script to search with regular expressions over OSM opening_hours style tags is bundled.
 You can run it with ```make regex_search``` or ```./regex_search``` which will search on the opening_hours tag.
 To search over different tags either use ```make regex_search SEARCH=$tagname``` (this also makes sure that the tag you would like to search on will be downloaded if necessary) or run ```./regex_search $path_to_downloaded_taginfo_json_file```.